miradel51/codemix_ptm/README.md

 ```

 2. Prepare the dictionary data (e.g. `raw_data/en-de.txt` and `raw_data/de-en.txt`)

-The dictionary data should conform the format of [MUSE](https://github.com/facebookresearch/MUSE)
+The dictionary data should conform the format of [MUSE](https://github.com/facebookresearch/MUSE).

+You can directly download the dictionary from [MUSE](https://github.com/facebookresearch/MUSE), or prepare your own dictionary.
+For example, you may also prepare a dictionary using [ConceptNet](https://github.com/commonsense/conceptnet5/).

 Example:
 `raw_data/en-de.txt`:
 ```